iamyixuan/GridOptimization/Readme.md

 4. Standardizing data.

 For local feature extraction, the implementation of data preprocessing can be found in [`extractArea1.py`](./RTS96/extractArea1.py).
 The local features from different areas are concatenated in [`feat_imp.py`](./RTS96/feat_imp.py) to generate the global features.

+### Random forest
+The random forest regression has been adopted for both local data and global data to fit the corresponding generation dispatch.
+The implementation can be found in [`predictiveModel.py`](./RTS96/predictiveModel.py).

+### Feature importance
+In order to explore the importance of local features in training process, permutation feature importance([`RTS96/permutation_imp.py`](./RTS96/permutation_imp.py)) is used in the paper.